RetailMeNot/anchor/CONTRIBUTING.md

 ## Folder Structure

-New components should be placed in the `src/components` directory.
+New components should be placed in the `src` directory.
 Each new component should (at a minimum) have the following files:

 ```
-	components/
+	src/
 		<COMPONENT_NAME>/
 			<COMPONENT_NAME>.tsx
 			<COMPONENT_NAME>.spec.tsx